AzrielTheHellrazor/base1/README.md

 - App works without contracts - perfect for UI development
 - Contract addresses show helpful messages if not configured
 - Farcaster integration works in Farcaster clients
-- Frames work standalone - can be embedded in casts
 - All TypeScript types are properly defined
 - Error boundaries and loading states included